amabdallah/WaterUseML/README.md

 See WaDE goals
 http://wade.westernstateswater.org/

 Water use and availability data have common metadata with WaterML and GWML2 time series data with also unique metadata.
-The goal here is to building on the commonality of WaterML and GWML2 and add unique needed water use metadata into a new WaterUseML schema.
+The goal here is to build on the commonality of WaterML and GWML2 and add unique needed water use metadata into a new WaterUseML schema.

 **WaterML2**